What Are the Best Mafia Movies of All Time?

 - Respect and Power: Mafia figures crave respect—often violently demanded.
 The quest for power, wealth, and the flashy lifestyle that comes with it fuels their actions.

-- Violence as Currency: Mobsters aren't afraid to use violence, whether it's a carefully planned hit or a brutal act of intimidation.
+- Violence: Mobsters aren't afraid to use violence, whether it's a carefully planned hit or a brutal act of intimidation.
 This creates a world where life is cheap and tension is high.

 - The Rise and Fall: Many mafia films follow a rise-and-fall narrative, charting a character's ascent through the criminal underworld only to meet a tragic downfall.